zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 (iii) participate as a voting member at both in-person and virtual meetings of the Administrative Committee and the Executive Committee;

-(iv) participate at the annual Business Meeting, all meetings of the Administrative Committee and the Executive Committee, and in any other business carried out via the Administrative Committee’s email and/or remote communication throughout the year; and
+(iv) participate at the annual Business Meeting, all meetings of the Administrative Committee and the Executive Committee, and in any other business carried out via the Administrative Committee's email and/or remote communication throughout the year; and

 (v) in the event of the resignation, death, or incapacity of the President, succeed as Acting President for the duration of the President's term.